Armagnac–Burgundian Civil War: Outbreak of the war

-The king's brother, Louis of Orléans, "who whinnied like a stallion after almost all the beautiful women", was accused of having wanted to seduce or worse, "esforcier", Margaret of Bavaria, the duchess of Burgundy.
-Moreover, even if it was only a rumor, that seducer was, as Burgundian propaganda ran, the queen's lover and the birth father of Charles, the future Charles VII.
-Louis was undoubtedly close to the queen and benefited from the benevolence of his brother, the king, whenever he was out of crisis; he thus succeeded in ousting the Burgundians on the counsel.
+The king's brother, Louis I, Duke of Orléans, "who whinnied like a stallion after almost all the beautiful women", was accused of having wanted to seduce or worse, "esforcier", Margaret of Bavaria, the Duchess consort of Burgundy, wife of the Duke of Burgundy John the Fearless.
+Moreover, even if it was only a rumor, that seducer was, as Burgundian propaganda ran, the queen's lover and the birth father of Charles, the future King Charles VII.
+Louis was undoubtedly close to the queen and benefited from the benevolence of his brother, King Charles VI, whenever he was out of crisis; he thus succeeded in ousting the Burgundians on the counsel.

 Ousted from power and toyed with by Louis, that was too much for John the Fearless.
 Taking advantage of rising anger among the taxpayers, constantly under pressure in peacetime and noting that their taxes serve to finance court festivities, John began to campaign for support, financing demagoguery (promising, for example, tax cuts and state reforms, that is, a controlled monarchy).
 He thus won over the merchants, the small people and the university.

 John threatened Paris in 1405 with a demonstration of his power, but even that did not prove sufficient to restore his influence.
-He thus decided to get rid of his exasperating rival, having him murdered on rue Vieille du Temple in Paris on 23 November 1407, while he was leaving the queen's residence at Hôtel Barbette, a few days after she had given birth to her twelfth child.
-Thomas de Courteheuse then sent word to Louis that the king, Charles VI of France, urgently needed him at hôtel Saint-Paul.
+He thus decided to get rid of his exasperating rival, having him murdered on rue Vieille du Temple in Paris on 23 November 1407, while he was leaving the queen's residence at Hôtel Barbette, a few days after she had given birth to her twelfth child, Philip (died in the same year).
+Thomas de Courteheuse then sent word to Louis that the king, Charles VI of France, urgently needed him at Hôtel Saint-Paul.
 Leaving the Hôtel Barbette, Louis was stabbed by fifteen masked criminals led by Raoulet d'Anquetonville, a servant of the Duke of Burgundy.
 Louis's escort of valets and guards were powerless to protect him.
 John had the support of the Paris population and university, which he had won over by promising the establishment of an ordinance like that of 1357.
-Thus able to take power, he could also publicly acknowledge the assassination.
+Thus able to take power, he could also publicly confess and acknowledge the assassination.
 Far from hiding it, he publicized it in an elegy in praise of tyrannicide by the Sorbonne University theologian Jean Petit.
-Finally, the assassination unleashed a civil war that would last almost 30 years.
+Finally, the assassination unleashed a civil war that would last 28 years.